Sigmundteq/runoff/README.md

 # runoff
-use meteorology data in Yangtze River to forecast runff
+use meteorology data in Yangtze River to forecast runoff only for personal use